Heckfield Heath

 Heckfield Heath is a hamlet in the civil parish of Heckfield in the Hart district of Hampshire, England.
 Its nearest town is Hook, which lies approximately 4.6 miles (7.4 km) south from the hamlet.

+It was enclosed in 1859 to 1860, and was owned by the Duke of Wellington.

+Backfield Place is an historic manor in the hamlet.